OthankQ/100-days-of-code/r1-log.md

 ### R1D30
 Was successful on hooking up my webhook server to the Facebook bot page!
 Will try to hook up APIs to the bot and see if I can make it do what I want!

+### R1D31
+Still working on my Facebook messenger bot.
+But meanwhile, also working on the free code camp JS curriculum.
+Trying to solve 'Iterating through all array items using for loops.'